Brain-eating amoeba suspected in 2nd Midwest death

 People are usually infected when water containing the amoeba enters the body through the nose while swimming or diving into lakes and rivers.
 Other sources have been documented, including tainted tap water in a Houston-area city in 2020.
 Symptoms include fever, headache, nausea or vomiting, progressing to a stiff neck, loss of balance, hallucinations and seizures.

-There were 154 cases reported between 1962-2021 in the U.S., with only four survivors, according to the CDC.
-Of those, 71 cases were reported between 2000-2021.
-Texas and Florida recorded the most infections with 39 and 37 cases respectively, and the amoeba is typically found in southern states because it thrives in waters that are warmer than 86 degrees Fahrenheit.
+There were 154 cases reported between 1962 and 2021 in the U.S., with only four survivors, according to the CDC.
+Of those, 71 cases were reported between 2000 and 2021.
+Texas and Florida recorded the most infections with 39 and 37 cases respectively, and the amoeba is typically found in southern states because it thrives in waters that are warmer than 86 degrees Fahrenheit (30 Celsius).

 But infections have migrated north in recent years, including two cases in Minnesota since 2010, Douglas County Health Director Dr. Lindsey Huse noted during a news conference Thursday.